 For years, the State of New York has purchased private lands from willing sellers within the Adirondack Park to add to the public Forest Preserve.
 Over the past 125 years, the “forever wild” Forest Preserve has grown and expanded through a multi-generational and bipartisan commitment to create a wild Adirondack Park as a place with abundant waters and woods that are accessible and available to everybody so that current and future generations are guaranteed the opportunity to experience wild nature.
 That is the dream of the Forest Preserve.

 It’s critical for the future of the Adirondack Park that Whitney Park is protected and added to the public Forest Preserve.
-New York Governor Andrew Cuomo needs to hear from people across New York and beyond that we must save Whitney Park by making it part of the Forest Preserve.
+New York Governor Kathy Hochul needs to hear from people across New York and beyond that we must save Whitney Park by making it part of the Forest Preserve.

 Please sign the petition and encourage your friends and family to sign on too.
 Thank you!

-Sign the Petition to Governor Cuomo to Purchase Whitney Park for the Public Forest Preserve
+Sign the Petition to Governor Kathy Hochul to Purchase Whitney Park for the Public Forest Preserve

 Salmon Lake stands in the foreground, part of the Whitney tract, with Rock Lake and Little Tupper Lake in the background, which are part of the public Forest Preserve in the William C. Whitney Wilderness area.
 The 36,000-acre Whitney tract could be a paddling paradise for canoes and kayaks.
 A canoe trail could be easily built from Little Tupper Lake to Salmon Lake.